ZoneIn Privacy Policy

 RevenueCat provides paywall, offering, purchase-processing, receipt-validation, and customer-info infrastructure.
 RevenueCat receives purchase metadata and the app user ID used by ZoneIn, which is currently the Apple user identifier.
 RevenueCat may also process product identifiers, offering identifiers, entitlement/customer status, transaction-related metadata, device/app metadata, and receipt information needed to provide its service.

-ZoneIn stores limited override records locally, including the duration, start and end time, amount in cents, and transaction ID if available.
+ZoneIn stores limited override records locally, including timing, duration, and limited purchase metadata if available.
 This local record is used to apply and end overrides correctly.

 Refunds, chargebacks, failed purchases, taxes, billing issues, and App Store purchase history may be handled by Apple.
 RevenueCat and Apple may retain transaction information according to their own policies and legal obligations.